wucheeman/liri-node-app/README.md

-# Project Name!
+# LIRI!

 ## What the project does
-This is an implementation of the XXXXX, done as homework for the February 2018 UNC Coding Boot Camp.
+This is an implementation of LIRI, the Language Interpretation and Recognition Interface.
+LIRI will be a command line node application that retrives data from Twitter, Spotify, or OMDB.
+It is being built as homework for the February 2018 UNC Coding Boot Camp.
 Comments on the app and code will be added here when it is complete.

-## How to get started with the game
+## How to get started with the application
-You can play the game online at GitHub Pages eventually, but it's not yet ready.
+This README will be updated with instructions on how to use LIRI eventually, but it's not yet ready.

 ## Authors
-This game is being built and will be maintained by Mark Hainline.
+This instance of Liri is being built and will be maintained by Mark Hainline.
 Help should not be needed, and will not be available.